TADangChauKhue/TADangChauKhue/README.md

    https://github.com/TADangChauKhue/Mass_Email_with_Attachments_VBA

-2. Periodic notification in TEAM channel with reporting view AZUR devops
+2. Overdue task notification on TEAM

-   Built a workflow to send automated notifications to a Microsoft Teams channel, helping team members stay on track by identifying overdue tasks from Azure DevOps.
+   Built a workflow to send automated notifications to a Microsoft Teams channel, helping team members stay on track by identifying overdue tasks from project management tool Azure DevOps.

 3. Automation of Archiving of Sent Emails on SharePoint